 Collaboration in technology

-Suncor leads or participates in several technology studies and projects through Canada’s Oil Sands Innovation Alliance (COSIA), an alliance of companies representing 90% of oil sands production.
-By focusing on four environmental priority areas – greenhouse gases, land, tailings, and water – COSIA brings people together to face specific environmental challenges in an attempt to shorten innovation timelines across the oil sands industry.
-To date, COSIA efforts have involved:
+Suncor leads or participates in many technology studies and projects through Canada’s Oil Sands Innovation Alliance (COSIA), an alliance of companies representing 90% of oil sands production.
+By focusing on five environmental priority areas – greenhouse gases, land, tailings, water, and monitoring – COSIA brings people together to face specific environmental challenges in an attempt to shorten innovation timelines across the oil sands industry.
+To date, COSIA’s combined efforts have involved:

 - Suncor participating as a COSIA member company in the NRG COSIA Carbon XPRIZE

 - Suncor is currently leading 88 COSIA studies and Joint Industry Projects, including the Water Technology Development Centre which began operations in June.